Skellax/Coding_games/README.md

 # Coding Games

-Hi :), you cans see my differents projects in coding games split in three categories , Easy Medium and Hard
+Hi :), you can check my differents projects in coding games split in three categories , Easy Medium and Hard

 ## Easy
  - Card Coutin when esily distracted :white_check_mark: